smartdevicelink/sdl_evolution/proposals/NNNN-atf-script-runner.md

 ## Introduction

-Originally ATF was developed for SDL developers and thats why it lacks a few features of modern Test Frameworks (Java jUnit, Python Nose, etc.)
+ATF is a great tool for both developers and testers that help test any change in SDL.

-The purpose of this proposal is to develop extended script runner as part of ATF functionality.
+But it lacks a powerful test script runner.

 ## Motivation